jasminappleby/100DaysOfCode/README.md

 - Day 46 overran to Day 47, as it is no where near complete and I want to really finish this UI
 - Day 50 was meant to be spectaluar, but turned out rubbish so added only a gif of it
 - I did not code on the 08/03, at all.
 For the first time this whole challenge I have been consistent in not wanting any green square left blank.
 The 8th is the first time I felt like I really needed to just take a days break and reset.
+- Day 66 icons would not work and I want to revisit this issue later

 ## Contents